 Unexpected circumstances may very occasionally cause a change of speaker at short notice.

-Because there is not yet a clear date for the Club being able to meet physically, Coventry Probus is holding some meetings online using Zoom.
-Many groups have found this to work surprisingly well for members not in the first flush of youth and our first session on December 4th went very well, according to feedback from members.
+Because there is not yet a clear date for the Club being able to meet physically, Coventry Probus is holding meetings online using Zoom.
+These are essentially talks by guest speakers at this stage.
+Our sessions have gone very well according to feedback from members.
 If you are interested in attending, please contact our secretary – see Contact Us.